jlparkI/xGPR/docs/installation.rst

 and pip will then use this cuda location when compiling the package.

+**Known issue**: Occasionally we have encountered issues when trying to install into a Conda environment, since in this case the CUDA path may be set to a Conda installation of cuda that does not always contain the necessary libraries for compilation.
+This problem can be avoided by setting ``export CUDA_PATH`` as above.
+We prefer to install into a virtual environment rather than a Conda environment where possible since it avoids this whole issue.

 An alternative way to install is to retrieve the most recent release from `the github releases page <https://github.com/jlparkI/xGPR/releases>`_ .
 Download and extract the zipped source file, then inside the unzipped